(Github)

 Repositories:

-The initiative is led by Professors Nick Feamster and Nicole Marwell at the University of Chicago.
-Alexis Schrubbe is the executive director.
-The full team is listed here.
+Led by Professors Nick Feamster and Nicole Marwell at the University of Chicago.
+Full team here.

-If you use this code or data, please cite the following paper, the Netrics code, and the Internet Equity Initiative website:
+If you use this code or data, please cite:

 @inproceedings{feamster2022benchmarks,